AdobeDocs/stock-api-docs/src/pages/getting-started/03-api-authentication.md

 ## Store your credentials

 The first thing you will need is the information given to you when you registered your application.
-Depending on which integration method you chose, you will only need particular fields (see a [screenshot](./io_all-integration-details.png) of each integration type).
+Depending on which integration method you chose, you will only need particular fields.

 Other than the API key, the information here--especially the client secret--should be safeguarded like any sensitive credentials, similar to your application's private key.
 At a minimum, this data should be stored on your server in an file inaccessible to the public.
 At no time should it be exposed in front-end JavaScript, for example.